In our family we are all adopted

 So, as you sat down to Thanksgiving dinner, wherever and with whomever it might have been, it is my hope that you took at least a few moments to “give joyful thanks to the Father, who has qualified you to share in the inheritance of his holy people in the kingdom of light.
 For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.” - Colossians 1:12-14.

-Kevin Jenkins is a reporter for the Daily Journal and can be reached at 573-518-3614 or kjenkins@dailyjournalonline.com
+Kevin R. Jenkins is the managing editor of the Farmington Press and can be reached at 573-756-8927 or kjenkins@farmingtonpressonline.com